Gatorade shower: Notable examples

 After a game in which he hit a grand slam that provided the decisive runs in a 5–2 win over the Athletics on August 15, 2016, he took a broom from the groundskeepers closet and began combing an area of infield dirt.

-Fellow Rangers teammate Rougned Odor went over to Beltré carrying a bucket filled with Gatorade, and in his attempt to drench Beltré, missed him with the launch of the column of the liquid.
+Fellow Rangers teammate Rougned Odor went over to Beltré carrying a bucket filled with Gatorade but missed when he tried to dump the bucket on Beltré.

 Other times, baseball players receive a pie or shaving cream to the face in lieu of a Gatorade shower.

 The Australian NRL rugby league club Melbourne Storm's players have given their coach, Craig Bellamy, a Gatorade shower every time they have won the premiership under him, including in 2007, 2009 and 2012.

 In the AFL, players are customarily given a shower if they win in their first game with their club.

 In cricket, the Australian cricket team players gave their coach Darren Lehmann a Gatorade shower on two occasions, during post celebrations after his team won the 2013-14 Ashes series and during a post match interview after the 2015 Cricket World Cup Final.

 In 2016, the coach of Brazilian team SE Palmeiras received a Gatorade Shower during his first interview after receiving the 2016 Brasileirão title.

 This also was the first time known that someone received a Gatorade shower in first division of Brazilian soccer.

 The team did this again after their 2018 title.

-Vladimir Guerrero Jr., a baseball player on the Toronto Blue Jays, is known for giving his teammates Gatorade showers after meaningful victories at home, often whenever they occur in walk-off fashion.
+Vladimir Guerrero Jr., a baseball player on the Toronto Blue Jays, is known for giving his teammates Gatorade showers after meaningful victories at home, often whenever they occur in game-ending fashion.

 He would sneak up from behind them and then drench them as they were being interviewed on-field by a reporter (usually Hazel Mae of Sportsnet).

 Mae was often caught in the line of fire of the Gatorade showers, to which she jokingly acknowledged, "I need a new job", after Guerrero dumped Gatorade on her and his teammate Bo Bichette following the Blue Jays' victory on May 21, 2022, against the Cincinnati Reds at Rogers Centre.

 In August 2022, the Blue Jays held a "Victory Vlad" bobblehead promotion whereby fans in attendance at the game versus the Cleveland Guardians would receive a bobblehead depicting Guerrero in victory mode.

 The Blue Jays advertised this promotion by having Mae in her signature dress and wedge shoes comedically dumping Gatorade on the bobblehead, in retaliation for all of the times Guerrero has dumped Gatorade on her following Blue Jays victories.